sensson/docker-magento1/README.md

 A base Magento 1.9 image that can be used to scale in production.
 This can be used in combination with MySQL and Redis.
-It is opiniated and includes support for Composer, ionCube, Redis and the required PHP modules for a basic Magento installation.
+It is opiniated and includes support for Composer, ionCube, Redis, OPcache, and the required PHP modules for a basic Magento installation.

 It does not include Magento.